-(e) Construction contracts
+(e) Construction and integration system contracts

-Construction service contracts comprise multiple deliverables that require significant integration service and therefore accounted as a single performance obligation.
+Construction and integration system service contracts comprise multiple deliverables that require significant integration and customisation services and therefore accounted as a single performance obligation.

 Under the terms of the contracts, control of the asset is transferred over time as the Group and the Company create or enhance an asset that the customer controls as the asset is created or enhanced.
 Revenue is recognised over the period of the contract by reference to the progress towards complete satisfaction of that performance obligation.
 The progress towards complete satisfaction of a performance obligation is determined by the proportion of construction costs incurred for work performed to-date plus a margin (an input method).